TorMap/tormap/README.md

 local H2 database.
 It is advised to reimport a new CSV file every few months, to keep the IP ranges up to date.

 1. Create a free account at https://lite.ip2location.com/sign-up
-2. Download latest IPv4 CSV file from https://lite.ip2location.com/database-asn or use the CSV file located at `backend/database/ip2location/IP2LOCATION-LITE-ASN.CSV`
+2. Download latest IPv4 CSV file from https://lite.ip2location.com/database-asn
 3. Run command `./gradlew build` in `backend` directory
 4. Connect to a DB query console and run following commands:
     - `TRUNCATE TABLE AUTONOMOUS_SYSTEM;`